 - Wear good walking shoes, sunscreen, and bug spray.
 THe bug spray is more for the summer.

 - You don’t need a full day.
 A half day would be good, then you could go to Jiufen in the afternoon.
+It makes a great day trip from Taipei.

 - I would recommend going earlier in the day so it’s not as busy or as hot.